Iain Duncan Smith 'to look into childcare costs'

 The cabinet minister told the committee: "I fully understand and accept there are issues about childcare costs.

-"There are some other things about the UK which are, I think, worth us examining a little bit more as to why sometimes, relatively our childcare costs seem to be at a higher level than others."'Out of kilter'
+"There are some other things about the UK which are, I think, worth us examining a little bit more as to why sometimes, relatively our childcare costs seem to be at a higher level than others."

 He said he had started discussions with childcare providers - such as nurseries and playgroups - about selling more childcare by the hour rather than in "blocks".